BrainSugar/hotel-booking/README.md

 # hotel-booking
-Another hotel booking wordpress plugin.
+The sweetest hotel booking plugin. work in progress.

-Framework(s)
-WP Bones